splitio/vercel-integration-utils/README.md

           wrapper: EdgeConfigWrapper({
             // The Edge Config item where Split stores feature flag definitions, specified in the Split integration step
             edgeConfigKey: '<YOUR_EDGE_CONFIG_ITEM_KEY>',
-            // The Edge Config client
+            // The Edge Config client.
+In this case, we are passing the default client
+            // that reads from the Edge Config stored in process.env.EDGE_CONFIG
             edgeConfig: EdgeConfigClient
           })
         }),